-The UK National Atmospheric Emission Inventory (NAEI) and Greenhouse Gas Inventory (GHGI) are compiled by Ricardo Energy & Environment on behalf of The Department for Environment Food and Rural Affairs (Defra), the Department of Energy and Climate Change (DECC), the Welsh Government, the Scottish Government and the Department of the Environment for Northern Ireland.
+The UK National Atmospheric Emission Inventory (NAEI) and Greenhouse Gas Inventory (GHGI) are compiled by Ricardo Energy & Environment on behalf of the Department for Business, Energy and Industrial Strategy (BEIS), the Department for Environment Food and Rural Affairs (Defra), the Scottish Government, the Welsh Government, and the Department of Agriculture, Environment and Rural Affairs (DAERA) for Northern Ireland.
 This report describes the methodology used to compile spatially disaggregated emissions maps at a 1x1km grid resolution1 under the NAEI system.

-The NAEI is the reference standard for air emissions in the UK and provides annual estimates of emissions to atmosphere for a wide range of important pollutants including air quality pollutants, greenhouse gases, pollutants contributing to acid deposition and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
+The NAEI is the reference for air emissions in the UK and provides annual estimates of emissions to atmosphere for a wide range of important pollutants including air quality pollutants, greenhouse gases, pollutants contributing to acid deposition and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
 A spatially disaggregated inventory is produced each year using the latest version of the national inventory.

-A series of reports describing the methods used for calculating national total emission estimates under the NAEI and other outputs of the inventory system are published every year and can be found on the NAEI website at http://naei.defra.gov.uk/reports/.
+A series of reports describing the methods used for calculating national total emission estimates under the NAEI and other outputs of the inventory system are published every year and can be found on the NAEI website at naei.beis.gov.uk/reports.